If you are interested in seeing if WPEngine is right for you we've setup an…

-I moved one of my websites over to WP Engine in January.
+I moved one of my websites over to WP Engine about six months ago.
 When I first logged into my WP Engine admin area, I noticed a few things that really grabbed my attention.

 In the admin area, you can simply push a button to create a staging area in no time at all.
 This staging area is very useful for testing out new themes or design changes.
 I found it very useful for making edits to the PHP in my theme.
 Sometimes all it takes to bring your website down is leaving off one single character.
 This is not a mistake I like to make on a live website… The staging area lets me test code changes on a site copy, then move them over to my live site when ready.
 Pretty nice, huh?

 Also, I noticed that WP Engine does not let you use your own caching plugin.
 This is because WP Engine automatically caches everything.
 Now, I love WP Super Cache and W3 Total Cache as much as anybody else.
 But, to be honest, those plugins can be a pain to really tweak just right.
 WP Engine does all of the caching automatically for you!

 I also wanted to do a speed test of my website before and after I moved to WP Engine.
 With my old shared host, I was getting about 10 seconds for a page load.
 Just by switching to WP Engine I noticed my page loading time go down to about 4 seconds!
 Yea, I’ll take that ;)